A billiards-like dynamical system for attacking chess pieces: Background

 where $\alpha_1 x+\alpha_2 y = \beta$ is the equation of a side of $\mathcal{B}$.
 The {\em denominator} $\Delta(\bfz)$ of a vertex $\bfz$ is the least common multiple of the denominators of its coordinates, and the {\em denominator} $D(\calB^q,\calA_\bbP^q)$ of an inside-out polytope is the least common multiple of the denominators of all its vertices.
 In Theorem~\ref{thm:vertices} we determine the structure of all vertices of the inside-out polytope for an arbitrary board $\calB$ and a two-move rider $\bbP$.

 As with many counting questions in Ehrhart Theory, the main structural result of \cite{qqs1} is that $u_\bbP(q;n)$ is always a quasipolynomial in $n$ of degree $2q$.
 That is, for each fixed $q$, $u_\bbP(q;n)$ is given by a cyclically repeating sequence of polynomials in $n$ and its {\em period} $p$ is the shortest length of such a cycle.
 The period of the counting quasipolynomial $u_\bbP(q;n)$ always divides the denominator $D(\calB^q,\calA_\bbP^q)$ \cite[Theorem~3.23]{Beck}.
-In Ehrhart Theory the period is often difficult to obtain and much smaller than this denominator, but a surprising occurrence in chess counting problems is that the period and denominator always seem to agree, leading to the following conjecture.
+In Ehrhart Theory the period is often difficult to obtain and can be much smaller than this denominator, but in chess counting problems the period and denominator always seem to agree which leads to the following conjecture.

 \begin{conjecture}[{{\cite[Conjecture~8.6]{qqs2}}}] The period of the counting quasipolynomial $u_\bbP(q;n)$ equals the denominator $D([0,1]^{2q},\calA_\bbP^q)$. \end{conjecture}